-Table 6-1.
+Table 6-2.
 Power Modes

 Active is the main processing mode.
 Its functionality is configurable.
 Each power controllable subsystem is enabled or disabled by using separate power configuration template registers.
 In alternate active mode, fewer subsystems are enabled, reducing power.
 In sleep mode most resources are disabled regardless of the template settings.
-Sleep mode is optimized to provide timed sleep intervals and RTC functionality.
+Sleep mode is optimized to provide timed sleep intervals and Real Time Clock functionality.
 The lowest power mode is hibernate, which retains register and SRAM state, but no clocks, and allows wakeup only from I/O pins.
-Figure 6-5 illustrates the allowable transitions between power modes.
+Figure 6-5 on page 26 illustrates the allowable transitions between power modes